 In other words, the smallest size dog boot is made to fit dogs with shorter legs.
 Larger dog boots are sized to fit dogs with long legs.

-Beware that a dog boot properly sized for their foot may extend over their “knee”, or up into their arm pit, and rub.
+Beware that a dog boot properly sized for their foot may extend over their “knee”, or up into their arm pit, and rub or chafe.

 I hear it’s very common for a dog to lose or damage a boot.
 We’ve certainly found several on the trail that have fallen off.